What Should Be In Your Maintenance Contract (And Why)

 Long-term contracts benefit both the company and the maintenance contractor.
 Some benefits for the company are:

-Increased lifespan and performance: The long-term contract ensures that the machine is regularly serviced which will increase its lifespan and improve its overall performance.
+- Increased lifespan and performance: The long-term contract ensures that the machine is regularly serviced, increasing its lifespan and improving its overall performance.

 Maintenance vendors also prefer long-term maintenance contracts.
 If they can build strong relationships with existing clients, they ensure regular income, which is always nice.
 They have an incentive to provide a satisfying service to improve their brand reputation and get valuable recommendations.